 Moreover, Turkey is reportedly worried that the United States pressure South Korea against providing military technology to Turkey.

-A few weeks ago, after President Tayyip Erdogan confirmed buying more of the S-400 defense systems, 11 Democratic and Republicans house representatives asked Joe Biden’s administration and the Congress not to export F-16 fighter jets to Turkey.
+A few weeks ago, after President Tayyip Erdogan confirmed buying more Russian S‑400 defense systems, 11 Democratic and Republican House representatives asked Joe Biden’s administration and the Congress not to export F‑16 fighter jets to Turkey.